Understanding Developers Well-Being and Productivity: a 2-year Longitudinal Analysis during the COVID-19 Pandemic: Research Design

 \subsubsection{Between-group comparisons}

-Additionally, we compared women and men, and people living in the United Kingdom and the USA (these were the two countries from which relatively most of our participants came from) across all 17 variables and all 4 time points, resulting in $2 \times 4 \times 17 = 136$ between-subject t-tests.
-We, therefore, adjusted our $alpha-$threshold to .0005.
+Additionally, we compared people living in the United Kingdom and the USA (these were the two countries from which relatively most of our participants came) across all 17 variables and all 6 waves, resulting in $6 \times 17 = 102$ between-subject t-tests.
+Using again the $M_{eff}$-correction method, we adjusted our $alpha-$threshold to .0006.
 To address recent calls to report effect sizes that display similarities to avoid a one-sided focus on potentially small differences~\cite{hanel2019new}, we also report the effect size Percentages of Common Responses (PCR) alongside the more common effect size Cohen's $d$.
-PCR is a measure of overlap between two groups (e.g., women and men) and ranges from 0 (no overlap/similarities) to 100 (both groups overlap perfectly).
+PCR is a measure of overlap between two groups (e.g., British and US-American people) and ranges from 0 (no overlap/similarities) to 100 (both groups overlap perfectly).
+Finally, building on previous research that compared female and male software engineers~\cite{russo2020gender}.
+However, because in waves 5 and 6 few women participated (Table~\ref{tab:demographicsoverview}), we only compared women and men in waves $1--4$.
+Applying the $M_{eff}$-correction method, we adjusted our $alpha-$threshold to .0009.